AndrewKinsman/Kaggle-Titanic-tidyverse/README.md

-# Kaggle-Titanic-tidyverse
+# A (mostly!) tidyverse tour of the Titanic

-A (mostly!) tidyverse tour of the Titanic
+My tidyverse-focused entry to the Kaggle Titanic competition.